Information for businesses on cosmetics

 The new regulations on fragrance labelling can be found here.

-Manufacturers are granted a transitional period of three or five years to change the information on cosmetic products:
+Manufacturers are granted a transition period of three or five years to update the information on cosmetic products:

 Advertising claims of cosmetics